OpenEnergyDashboard/DesignDocs/README.md

 - [resourceGeneralization/resourceGeneralization.md](./archive/resourceGeneralization/resourceGeneralization.md): Ideas and work from 2020 onward on expanding OED to be able to work with many unit/resource types.
 This lead to OED V1.0.0.
 - [users.md](./archive/users.md): adding multiple user roles.
 - [usingRoutes/usingRoutes.md](./archive/usingRoutes/usingRoutes.md): Information on how React and Redux work with pages and state within OED but before hooks and toolkit.
+- [lineCompare.md](./archive/lineCompare/lineCompare.md): A new graphic to compare different time ranges via a line graphic.
+- [readingRangeRejection.md](./archive/readingRangeRejection/readingRangeRejection.md): how to modify OED to deal with min/max reading values that takes into account all units and allow for rejection of only readings that are outside the ranges.
+- [pikState.md](./archive/pikState.md): Moving from a pik array to cik state for client conversions.